simonavrillon/ISB25-tutorial/README.md

 ```
 This will install the IJulia package and, if Jupyter is not already installed on your system, it will prompt to install it via Conda.

-3. After installation, you can launch Jupyter Notebook directly from Julia:
+3. After installation, you can open the notebook in VScode with the extensions Julia, Python, and Jupyter installed (recommended).
+Alternatively, launch Jupyter Notebook directly from Julia:

 ```julia
 using IJulia